aalfiann/reSlim-modules/README.md

 Create a module faster with boilerplate
 -----------------

-* Start to create app/module with blank or starter package
+* Start to create app/module with starter package
     Save more minutes quickly with just modify this >> [Starter](https://github.com/aalfiann/reSlim-modules-starter)

-* Start to create app/module with Advanced CRUD
+* Start to create app/module with Advanced CRUD package
     Save more minutes quickly with just modify this >> [CrudModAdv](https://github.com/aalfiann/reslim-modules-crud_mod_adv)